Have you, like many employers, been considering a second chance hiring program but are not sure exactly how to go about doing it?

 To set up successful second chance hiring practices, you’ll need a pipeline of potential applicants.
-You may want to list your job openings on one of the two job search engines that cater to people looking for second chances – 70 Million Jobs and Honest Jobs.
+You may want to list your job openings on Honest Jobs, the only job search engine that specifically caters to people looking for second chances.
 And Honest Jobs can even set up a second chance hiring program for your company or nonprofit.

 While employment agencies offer a traditional way to find potential employees, you can also search out nonprofit organizations in your community that specialize in preparing formerly incarcerated job seekers to look for work.
 Dave’s Killer Bread includes a Second Chance Ecosystem map on its website that highlights some of these nonprofits.